y2k4life/TestControlLogic/README.md

 .locals init (valuetype Minsk.CodeAnalysis.Binding.BoundNodeKind V_0)
 ```

-Another part of code where the compiled `switch enum` IL code is more efficient is with using a jump table.
-An enum being an `int` complies to a jump table instead of the 26 lines of code to push/pop and compare when using Pattern Matching.
-There is about 5 lines of code with Pattern Matching per test which with Minsk could get up to about 105 lines of code compared to 21 lines of code when using `switch enum`
+Another part of compiled `switch enum` IL code that is more efficient is with jump logic, because it uses a jump table.
+An enum being an `int` complies to a jump table with one entry for every `case` statement.
+It becomes a look up table.
+Instead of the 5 lines of code to push/pop and compare when using Pattern Matching.
+Minsk could have 21 possibilities which is 105 lines of IL code for Pattern Matching compared to 21 lines when using `switch enum`.

 ```IL
   IL_0008:  switch     (